libtcod/libtcod/README-linux-SDL2.txt

 Building Libtcod 1.6 on Linux with SDL2
 =======================================

 Due to limited resources, libtcod 1.6 is only going to support SDL2.
-In addition, the only supported version is the commit `704a0bfecf75`.
+In addition, the last verified as stable version is the SDL2 commit `704a0bfecf75`.
 To build libtcod, we recommend you build this version of SDL2.

 The following instructions have been tested on 32 and 64-bit versions of Ubuntu 14.04 and Fedora 22.